jjunhu/Pomodoro-To-Do/README.md

 # Trackmodoro

 ## Disclaimer
 This project was conducted as my first application in Java.
+It was stored locally and later pushed to GitHub.

 ## A *Day-in-the-life* Tracker